 Commencing in August 2019, the Northwest Passage Project will embark on a 22-day expedition into the Passage aboard a state-of-art, ice-class research vessel.

 The Northwest Passage Project is a collaborative effort between the University of Rhode Island (URI), Inner Space Center (ISC), and the Graduate School of Oceanography (GSO), the film company, David Clark, Inc., and several other collaborators, including five U.S. universities that are classified as Minority Serving Institutions (MSIs).
 Along with the ship’s crew, there will be scientists, education professionals, and students sailing through the Northwest Passage.
-During the expedition, there will be 15 undergraduate students aboard.
+During the expedition, there will be 22 undergraduate and graduate students aboard.
 The students will receive science instruction as the ship is underway, participate in live broadcasts from sea, and work alongside ocean scientists as they conduct Arctic research.

 This material is based upon work supported by the National Science Foundation under Grant No. 1608810.